 And here I beg leave to put on record the fact that this proportioning, this designing of our bridge, was the exclusive work of Jas.
 B. Eads.
 The credit for this was never before given to him, but it is due to him as surely as the exclusive credit for the computations is due to Mr. Charles Pfeifer, and the exclusive credit for the bold manner of erection to Col.Henry Flad.[3]

 Eads understood that investors might not be comfortable with his perfunctory decision to use arches.
-He addresses the topic twice in the 1868 Report; first in the chapter titled “Arch and Truss Bridges” and again in the “Convention of Engineers” section of the report.
-Both sections imply but stop short of explicitly confirming that, under the particular circumstances that prevail at St Louis, an arch bridge will actually be more economical.
+He addresses the choice in the 1868 report; first in the chapter titled “Arch and Truss Bridges” and again in the “Convention of Engineers” section.
+At first glance these chapters leave the impression that the choice of arches was inevitable.
+A closer reading reveals that while the articles hint that an arch might be more economical than a truss bridge, they stop short of explicitly stating that this will be the case.

-To compensate for the missing information about piers and foundations, Eads cites the published cost of the substructures of his proposed three arch bridge and of the Board of Engineer’s eight span truss bridge.
+Eads concludes the article by citing the published cost of the substructures of his proposed three arch bridge and of the Board of Engineer’s eight span truss bridge.
 The Board’s number is higher.
-This comparison serves to muddy the water but it is misleading because it ignores the radically different number of spans and piers in the two designs.
+This comparison serves to muddy the water but it is inconclusive because it ignores the radically different number and size of the spans and piers in the two designs.

 The Report achieved its goal of reassuring investors.
 In the months following its publication, the company sold three million dollars worth of stock subscriptions, forty percent of which were paid in full.
 With this money in hand the board of directors authorized the start of construction for the river piers and east abutment.[8]

-After publication of the 1867 report, further revisions were made to the design.
-These included changing the depth of the arch from eight to twelve feet between the chords.
+After deciding to use fixed-end arches further adjustments were made to optimize their performance.
+The depth of the arches was changed from eight to twelve feet between the chords.
 According to Eads, twelve feet achieved the best trade-off between deflection control and thermal stress.

 At first glance the decision to use fixed ends appears to be at odds with Waddell’s conclusion that hinged arches are usually lighter.
 The discrepancy can be attributed to the tendency of flat arches to deflect more then the taller arches favored by Waddell and therefore to benefit more from the stiffening effect of fixed ends.
 There is no reason to assume that Pfeifer got his sums wrong.